 Coronation considers and ensures voting occurs on all proxies for all companies in which we hold shares on behalf of our clients.
-We may, on occasion and where considered appropriate, outsource limited aspects of our proxy voting to third party advisors or service providers, in which case they shall be managed by us in accordance with agreed service deliverables and appropriate oversight.
+We may, where considered appropriate, outsource aspects of our proxy voting to third party advisors or service providers, in which case they shall be managed by us in accordance with agreed service deliverables and appropriate oversight.